 - Make the sauces first.For the red and the green sauce, I used a food processor.
 Add all ingredients and whiz together to process.
 I stop and open the lid a couple of times to scrape the bits off the sides and to stir the sauce slightly, then whiz again to make sure everything is incorporated and blended.

 - The Romesco sauce doesn't have to be completely smooth, it should have a little texture.
 For the green sauce, you can add a little more water if you like it thinner.

-- For the curry ahioli sauce, I used a small blender beccause it’s a smaller batch.
-You can also whisk all ingredients in a bowl as you don’t need to process any firm ingredients.
-Use grated garcli in this case.
+- For the curry aioli sauce, I used a small blender because it's a smaller batch.
+You can also whisk all ingredients in a bowl as you don't need to process any firm ingredients.
+Use grated garlic in this case.